moding-il/bizdoc.core/README.md

 > Widgets, as other objects, accepts *options* that can determine their behavior, refer to BizDoc.Configuration.Widgets namespace to inspect core widget properties.

 Core widgets can be overridden, and more than one widget with the same Angular template can be configured in the configuration file.
-See [how to](#customize-built-in-objects) example.
+See [how to](#customizing-built-in-objects) example.

 ### Rules

 A _rule_ declares a programmatic value.
-For example, the _anomaly_ rule returns the cube anomaly for the document being processed.
-Rules can then be evaluated in a workflow *condition* or object *privileges*.
+For example, the Anomaly rule returns the cube anomaly for the currently processed document.
+Rules can then be evaluated in scenarios like a workflow If condition or object _privileges_.

 A rule inherits from RuleBase.